 California’s Housing Rehabilitation Assistance Program: Covers waterproofing repairs for eligible low-income residents, especially seniors.

-To find programs in your area, seniors can contact their local housing department, Area Agency on Aging (AAA), or city community development office.
+To find programs in your area, senior citizens can contact their local housing department, Area Agency on Aging (AAA), or city community development office.

 Nonprofit and Charity-Based Waterproofing Help

-Several nonprofit organizations across the U.S. also help seniors waterproof their homes at little or no cost:
+Several nonprofit organizations across the U.S. also help senior citizens waterproof their homes at little or no cost:

 Rebuilding Together: Provides free home repair assistance to low-income seniors and veterans.